 \begin{thm}[$=$Theorem \ref{thm: ter acc lsc+enc to tof}] Let $d$ be a positive integer.
-Assume \begin{enumerate} \item the ACC for (local) mlds for terminal pairs with finite coefficients, \item the LSC for mlds for terminal pairs, and \item the ACC for (global) mlds for enc pairs with finite coefficients (Conjecture \ref{conj: acc mld enc}(2')) \end{enumerate} in dimension $d$, then any sequence of lc flips in dimension $\le d$ terminates. \end{thm} The set of enc singularities is expected to be a really small class of singularities which should possess some nice properties.
+Assume \begin{enumerate} \item the ACC for (local) mlds of terminal pairs with finite coefficients, \item the LSC for mlds of terminal pairs, and \item the ACC for (global) mlds of enc pairs with finite coefficients (Conjecture \ref{conj: acc mld enc}(2')) \end{enumerate} hold in dimension $d$.
+Then any sequence of lc flips in dimension $\le d$ terminates. \end{thm} The set of enc singularities is expected to be a really small class of singularities that should possess some nice properties.
 The local Cartier indices of enc singularities are expected to be bounded from above (see Conjecture \ref{conj: index of enc}), hence we predict that the set of their mlds is discrete away from zero and should be much smaller than the set of all mlds.
-We also remark that in Theorems \ref{thm: enc and tof}, \ref{thm: enc and tof dim 4}, and \ref{thm: strong lsc+acc to tof}, we only need the ACC for (global) mlds (for enc pairs), which is considered to be much simpler than the ACC for (local) mlds.
-For instance, any global mld is always $\leq 2$ but the boundedness conjecture for (local) mlds is still open in dimension $\geq 4$.
+We also remark that in Theorems \ref{thm: enc and tof}, \ref{thm: enc and tof dim 4}, and \ref{thm: strong lsc+acc to tof}, we only need the ACC for (global) mlds (of enc pairs), which is considered to be much simpler than the ACC for (local) mlds.
+For instance, consider any normal variety $X$.
+The log discrepancy of the exceptional divisor, obtained through the blow-up of $X$ at any smooth codimension $2$ point, is $2$.
+Therefore, the global mld of any normal variety is always $\le 2$.
+However, the boundedness conjecture for (local) mlds remains open in dimension $\ge 4$.

-\textbf{ACC for mlds for enc threefolds}.
-Recall that the ACC conjecture for mlds is only known in full generality for surfaces \cite{Ale93} (see \cite{Sho94b,HL20} for other proofs), toric pairs \cite{Amb06}, and exceptional singularities \cite{HLS19}.
-It is still open for threefolds in general and only some partial results are known (cf. \cite{Kaw92b,Mar96,Kaw15b,Nak16,NS20,Jia21,LX21,HLL22,LL22}).
-The second main result of this paper is the ACC for mlds for enc pairs in dimension $3$.
-This result suggests us that the ACC conjecture for mlds for enc pairs should be much easier than Shokurov's ACC conjecture for mlds.
+\textbf{ACC for mlds of enc threefolds}.
+Recall that the ACC conjecture for mlds is only known in full generality for surfaces \cite{Ale93} (see \cite{Sho94b,HL23b,HL24} for other proofs), toric pairs \cite{Amb06}, and exceptional singularities \cite{HLS24}.
+It is still open for threefolds in general and only some partial results are known (see \cite{Kaw92b,Mar96,Kaw15b,Nak16,NS22,Jia21,LX21,HLL22,LL22}).
+The second main result of this paper is the ACC for mlds of enc pairs in dimension $3$.
+This result suggests that the ACC conjecture for mlds of enc pairs should be much easier than Shokurov's ACC conjecture for mlds.

 \begin{thm}[cf. Theorem \hyperlink{thm: E}{E}] Let $\Ii\subset [0,1]$ be a DCC set.
 Then

 satisfies the ACC. \end{thm}